Does the working-memory training program called CogMed work for ADHD? That’s the question.

-The Working Memory Training bandwagon could soon be screeching to a halt, at least when it comes to much-promoted viability for ADHD, given results from two recent studies that undercut previously made claims.
+The Working Memory Training bandwagon could soon be screeching to a halt.
+When it comes to treating ADHD symptoms, at any rate, results from two recent studies undercut previous claims.

-From what I could tell among the list members who also had ADHD, they reported no improved function in life, but they enjoyed the training.
+The general consensus among list members who’d tried it and also had ADHD?
+No improved function in life.
+But they felt they were “doing something important.”
 Overall, it sounded like an expensive distraction to me.

 As it turns out, my skepticism was well-founded.
-While initial studies were favorable, more recent research counters those studies’ conclusions.
+Yes, initial studies were favorable—and had some problematic conflicts of interest.
+But more recent research counters those studies’ conclusions.

 I appreciate Rabiner’s clear writing style.
 Still, research terminology can be complex for the average reader.
 The complete analysis, below, might be “too much information” for some.